WorldBrain/Memex/Readme.md

 - [Feature Requests](#feature-requests), <!-- vote for or add any new features you may want to see! --> What features would you like to see in our app?
 All ideas & requests are welcome!
 - [Bugs or Issues](https://github.com/WorldBrain/Research-Engine/issues/new), is something broken or not working as you feel it should?

-## How the Worldbrain Extension Works
+## How the WorldBrain Extension Works

 As you browse through websites WorldBrain will work automatically in the background see our [intro video](https://youtu.be/rtYA8_taswk) for more information.
 When you are ready to search through your history follow the steps below.